instamed/healthcare-payments-blockchain/README.md

 Be sure that your server is using the identity of user1 in org1, defined in `./packages/server/src/config/identities.json`

-Every transaction sent from the server will be signed with the user1 in org1 identity, so the chaincode can safely check for the fingerprint throught the `this.sender`
+Every transaction sent from the server will be signed with the user1 in org1 identity, so the chaincode can safely check for the fingerprint through the `this.sender`

+Except for the transaction made by the provider (mark the payment as made) through another certificate in `org2`.

 ### Running environment